 Which exercises should people with diabetes avoid?

 Exercises to avoid if you have diabetes will depend on any complications you’re experiencing as a result of your condition.

 For example, those with high blood pressure should avoid strenuous activity and heavy lifting.

 A combination of diet and exercise can reverse diabetes in some people.

 Regular physical activity is important, not only for managing type 2 diabetes but also for promoting your overall health.

-For more tips on living with type 2 diabetes, download our free app, T2D Healthline.
+For more tips on living with type 2 diabetes, download the free Bezzy T2D app, one of the chronic condition communities from Healthline.
 Not only can you find expert resources on type 2 diabetes, but we’ll connect you with real people who understand what you’re going through.
-Ask questions, seek advice, and build relationships with others who get it.
-Download the app for iPhone or Android.